 What Do We Do?

 While I agree that we cannot just make miracles start happening, that doesn’t mean there is nothing we can do.
-Change starts first with a clear conviction that things need to change.
-This may seem simplistic but it really is the first step.
+The first step towards change is simply the conviction that there needs to be change.
+This may seem simplistic but it really is the starting point.
 Rather than just believing that miracles are a possibility, we need a Biblical conviction that miracles are intended to be one of the greatest tools the church has to effectively spread the message of Christ.
 From this place of conviction we need to humbly and passionately call on God.
 Seeking God flows from a hungry heart, not a good plan.
 Seeking God is fostered out of passion and desperation.
 While I have quite a few ideas about why miracles don’t happen regularly in the church, I also know there is no formula to follow.
 We need to sincerely call on God and let him give us answers, direction, and even correction as it is needed.

 Stretch out your hand to heal and perform miraculous signs and wonders through the name of your holy servant Jesus.”
 After they prayed, the place where they were meeting was shaken.
 And they were all filled with the Holy Spirit and spoke the word of God boldly.
 (Acts 4:30-31 NIV)